Adhunogor Union: Geography

-Dolu River and Tonkaboti River is passing over the Mid-Union.
-It also flows through the river Adhunagar, and the Adhunagar Kulpagali canal, Hangor Canal and Hatia Canal also ..
+Dolu River and Tonkaboti River pass through the mid-union.
+Also flowing through it are the river Adhunagar, and the Adhunagar Kulpagali canal, Hangor Canal and Hatia Canal also.

 Population

-According to the 2011 figures, 20,575 people of the Union Parishad Union.
+According to the 2011 figures, 20,575 people of the union parishad.
 Males constitute 10,143 and females 10,432.

 Economy

 Until 1991, the vast majority of people in this area were dependent on agriculture.
 This area is now known as the businessman and Saudi Arab expatriate area.
 Currently the main source of income in this region is foreign currency.
 This area is suitable for fish farming because of this many fisheries farms have been developed.